-Budgeted cost: £ 8,300 per year
+Budgeted cost: £ 2,430 per year

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase the expertise of a private SALT to improve speech sounds.
-1:1 and small group tuition implemented as soon as the disordered speech has been identified 2,3 Purchase the expertise of a private SALT to consolidate understanding and extending of vocabulary.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase the expertise of a private SALT to improve speech sounds, expressive and receptive language.
+1:1 and small group tuition implemented as soon as the disordered speech has been identified or concerns around language delays are noted.
+2,3 Purchase the expertise of a private SALT to consolidate understanding and extending of vocabulary.
 School work with private SALT practitioners who use evidence based practice to support pupils' speech and language difficulties.
 Oral language interventions Toolkit Strand Education Endowment Foundation EEF 2,3 Purchase of a DFE validated synthetic phonics programme to continue to secure phonics teaching for all pupils.
 (CPD) Phonic approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading particularly for disadvantaged children.
 Phonics Toolkit Strand Education Endowment Foundation EEF Engaging with the National Tutoring Programme and additional tutoring for those affected by the pandemic and those higher attaining pupils in both KS1 and 2.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
 EEF - One to one tuition.
-3 Use of language programmes (Language Legends/Cookbook) to improve listening narrative and vocabulary skills for disadvantaged pupils Oral language interventions can have a positive impact on pupils' language skills.
+3 Use of language programmes (Language Legends/Chatterbox) to improve listening narrative and vocabulary skills for disadvantaged pupils Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment.
 (Oral language intervention EEF) 2,3